VultureProject/vulture-doc/vultureOS/docs/applications/backend.md

  - **Response binary does not contains**
  - **Response binary does not match regex**

-`TCP Health Check interval` : Time between each health check.
+`TCP Health Check interval` : [Health check] Time between each health check.

 ### HTTP server mode specific parameters

-`Accept invalid HTTP response` : Even malformed HTTP response will be handled.
+`Accept invalid HTTP response` : Even malformed HTTP responses will be handled.

 `Send source ip in` : Header name where source IP will be placed.